yanyongyu/githubkit/docs/usage/getting-started/authentication.md

 ## OAuth User Token Authentication

-OAuth App (GitHub App) allows you to act on behalf of a user after the user authorized your app.
-You can authenticate using the user token.
-This auth strategy is usefull when you stored the user token in a database.
+Act **on behalf of a user** using a previously obtained OAuth access token.
+This is the strategy to use when you have stored a user's token in your database and want to make API calls as that user.

-If you are developing an OAuth App or a GitHub App without user-to-server token expiration, you can authenticate using the user token directly:
+### Without token expiration

+For OAuth Apps or GitHub Apps **without** user-to-server token expiration enabled:

 ```python
 from githubkit import GitHub, OAuthTokenAuthStrategy